 During the Winter, a depth finder or fish finder can be a priceless tool to find large schools of Crappie in deep water.

 By slowly idling your boat over the deep areas of your lake, you can find schooling crappie and what depth they are staging.
 I use the Humming Bird Helix 5– it’s very affordable and extremely effective.

 Additionally, cloudy skies and overcast conditions are common during the winter and that tends to make Crappie more active and feed closer to the surface.

-Without a doubt, the best time of year to Crappie fish is during the spring spawning season.
-The weather is generally better for fishing, both male and female Crappie are moving into shallow spawning areas, and they are feeding and defending their eggs.
+Without a doubt, the best time of year to catch crappie is during the spring spawning season.
+The weather is generally better for fishing, both male and female crappie are moving into shallow spawning areas, and they are feeding and defending their eggs.

 Download a copy of my FREE Lure Color Selection Chart & Knot Guide!